lookfirst/heroku-buildpack-apache/README.md

 1. Put Apache configuration into the `.apache/conf` folder
   1. The contents of this folder are copied over the apache configuration folder in `/app/apache/etc/apache2`
   1. Anything with a suffix of `.erb` is processed through `erb` for environment variable replacement (`<%= ENV["PORT"] %>`)
+1. Push your project to heroku: `git push heroku master`